MOJACAR, ALMERIA – HOW TO GET THERE AND WHAT TO DO

 Mojacar Weather

-Before you rush to book your flights/accommodation/holiday to Spain, here’s the average monthly temperature chart because doesn’t everyone like checking the weather first?
+Mojacar, pronounced Mo-HA-car, hugs Spain’s southeastern coastline located in the enchanting region of Almeria.
+Before you rush to book your flights/accommodation/holiday to Spain, check out this average monthly temperature chart because doesn’t everyone like checking the weather first?

 Nearest Airport to Mojacar

-The nearest airport to Mojacar is Almeira, which is just over an hour away.
-Murcia and Alicante aren’t too far behind at around 2 hrs – 2 hrs 30, respectively.
+The nearest airport to Mojacar is Almeira, which is just over an hour away, making it the quickest route to your destination.
+If you don’t mind a slightly longer ride, Murcia and Alicante aren’t too far behind at around 1 hour 45 and 2 hours 30, respectively.

 Each way fares are ¢19.99 for Almeria, ¢32.99 for Alicante, and ¢32.99 for Murcia.